What do you need to make an ideal iPhone filmmaking kit?

 - Controllable brightness – with four-stage dimming button

-- Plenty of mounting choices – including a ball-head & cold shoe attachment
+- many mounting choices – ball-head & cold shoe attachment

 Godox LED64 Video Light

-The Godox LED64 is an excellent choice if you're looking for compact budget lighting to your iPhone filmmaking kit.
+The Godox LED64 is an excellent choice if you're looking for compact budget lighting for your mobile video production.
 It is lightweight, portable and will provide high brightness and accurate colour temperature.
-It has 64 LED bulbs (the name might have been a spoiler) you can adjust their brightness by using the built-in dimmer.
+It has 64 LED bulbs (the name might have been a spoiler).
+You can adjust their brightness by using the built-in dimmer.

 Its universal cold shoe mount means it will fit onto most smartphone tripod adaptors or stabilizers that support the cold shoe mount.